rediso4ka/DDOS/README.md

 # README
-Python implementation for detecting DDOS attacks using suffix trees.
+Python implementation for detecting DDOS attacks using suffix trees and python packet "Scapy".
 Implementation for suffix trees is used from https://github.com/mazdaka/SuffixTree.

 ## Preamble